orndorffgrant/devca/README.md

 ### Build from Source

-If you don't trust the sandboxed pre-built WebAssembly binary, or need native performance, you can build `devca` from the source here.
+If you don't trust the sandboxed pre-built WebAssembly binary, or if you need native performance, you can build `devca` from source.

 First, if you don't already have it, install stable rust using the recommended instructions on the rust website: https://www.rust-lang.org/tools/install.
 This should install `cargo` as well.